Reading the data

 A cell shows one of three things:

 The trend on each timeframe is recalculated every 15 minutes from live price data.
 No subjective judgement, no overnight gaps in the analysis.
+What would take twenty minutes of clicking through timeframes on a single pair is read off one row in two seconds.

 A single timeframe will lie to you.
 The hourly chart shouts "bullish" while the daily chart is grinding lower.
 You take the long, the daily resumes, your stop hits.
 This is the most common reason new traders lose money on otherwise reasonable setups.

-The Bank for International Settlements Triennial Survey of FX flows shows institutional desks rotate exposure across timeframes as a matter of routine workflow — fast money trades the news beats, slow money sets daily and weekly bias.
+The Bank for International Settlements Triennial Survey of FX flows shows institutional desks rotate exposure across timeframes as a matter of routine workflow.
+Fast money trades the news beats, slow money sets daily and weekly bias.
 A retail trader reading off a single timeframe is effectively trading blind to the other side of that flow.

 All seven timeframes show the same direction.
 This is rare and usually means the market is in a strong, mature trend.
-These are the moves that hit your TP first try.
+These are the moves that hit your take-profit first try.
 You will not get many of these in a quarter, but when you do, size them properly.

 The daily, weekly, and monthly are bullish.
 The 15-minute and 1-hour are bearish.
 This is a pullback within an uptrend, and it is usually the highest-probability entry point.
 You wait for the lower timeframes to flip back bullish, then enter.